 Low sex drive among menopausal women may be due to psychological and/or hormonal reasons.
 If you suffer an impaired libido, talk with your doctor about somatic and mental health remedies.
 Have honest discussions with your partner about changing or steadying expectations to help nurture your confidence during your physical and psychological transition.

 It is never too late to try new foods that promote good health, especially those that include isoflavones that are chemically linked to the amino acid phenylalanine.
 Isoflavones were used to treat hot flashes and other vasomotor symptoms in a 2014 study, and these nutrients exhibited very promising results.

 Natural phytoestrogens are plant-derived and not produced by the endocrine system.
 Although more research is required to better substantiate the ameliorative effects of phytoestrogens, they may help remedy the side effects of low estrogen levels in menopausal females.
 Soybeans, sesame seeds, oats, lentils, ginseng, and carrots are some dietary sources of phytoestrogens.

 Weight gain is a common symptom of menopause, but one that can easily be outwitted with high-intensity exercise and amino acid supplementation.

 One study showed that exercising at high intensity kept the weight and fat off of postmenopausal women.
 High-intensity workouts come in many forms, from HIIT and Tabata training, to speed walking, jumping rope, and cycling.

 Here's a high-intensity workout from SELF that you can do at home using just your body.

-If you want extra support keeping the fat off your frame, or if high intensity is a total turn off, then adding an essential amino acid supplement can help you increase lean body mass without all the extra sweat.
+If you want extra support keeping the fat off your frame, or if high intensity is a total turn off, then adding an essential amino acid supplement (we recommend Perform) can help you increase lean body mass without all the extra sweat.

 To learn more about how amino acids and other nutrients can help ease menopause transition, read this article.